libre-devops/terraform-azurerm-windows-os-sku-calculator/README.md

 # terraform-azurerm-os-calculator
 [Heavily inspired form Terraform Azure Compute Module](https://github.com/Azure/terraform-azurerm-compute)

-Designed to be used with Libre DevOps VM modules, and will simplify the way of getting SKUs for your VM images without having to look it up
+Designed to be used with Libre DevOps VM modules, and will simplify the way of getting SKUs for your VM images without having to look it up.

+Simple pass the OS you want to the variable, and it will output the values of the publisher, offer and SKU.
+All versions are latest

 ```hcl
 module "os_calculator" {